microsoft/code-with-engineering-playbook/observability/tools/Prometheus.md

 ## Overview

 Originally built at SoundCloud, [Prometheus](https://prometheus.io/docs/introduction/overview/) is an open-source monitoring and alerting toolkit based on time series metrics data.
-It has become a de facto standard metrics solution in the cloud Native world and widely used with Kubernetes.
+It has become a de facto standard metrics solution in the Cloud Native world and widely used with Kubernetes.

 The core of Prometheus is a server that scrapes and stores metrics.
 There are other numerous optional features and components like an Alert-manager and [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) for programming languages to extend the functionalities of Prometheus beyond the basics.
 The client libraries offer four [metric types](https://prometheus.io/docs/concepts/metric_types/): `Counter`, `Gauge`, `Histogram`, and `Summary`.